pgattic/brainfetch/README.md

 # BrainFetch

-This is a collection of BrainF*** interpreters I wrote in various languages, both as a test of my abilities and as a test of the general performance of the languages in everyday computation tasks.
+This is a collection of BrainF*** interpreters and compilers I wrote in various languages, both as a test of my abilities and as a test of the general performance of the languages in everyday computation tasks.

 The implementations can be found in the `src/` directory.

 Current implementations include:

 - C (most features)
+- C-compiled (fastest)
 - Python
-- Rust (fastest, safest)
+- Rust (safest)
+- Zig

 ## Implementation Methods